 Look no further for the best gluten-free rolls recipe.
 These fluffy, airy, soft dinner rolls not only have a superior texture, but are easy to make, and ready to serve in one hour!
-Learn the secret trick to making the best gluten-free dinner rolls ever.
+Learn the secret trick to making the best gluten-free yeast rolls ever.

 - Easy to make!
 It mixes together in one bowl, has one short rise, and bake.